Keglev/restaurantfinder/README.md

 Search for Restaurants: After launching the app, the homepage will show restaurants based on your current location.
 You can enter by cuisine type, or any restaurant name if you want.
 View Details: Click on a restaurant to view detailed information including reviews, address, opening hours, and directions.
-Map View: Use the interactive map to visually explore restaurant locations.
+Map View: Use the interactive map to explore restaurant locations visually.

 ## Available Scripts